- Presentation Abstracts Interstate for Transit Research Symposium 2020 January 26, 2026

 - 2025 Research to Practice Transit Symposium November 23, 2025

-The 2025 “Research to Practice” Transit Symposium will take place October 28-30, 2025.
-The symposium will take place online and streamed on YouTube.
-As the transit industry is experiencing significant changes (e.g., new technologies, potential funding shortage) in recent years, the symposium provides a platform where transit experts share insights on how evidence-based research is ...
+The 2025 “Research to Practice” Transit Symposium took place October 28-30, 2025.
+As the transit industry is experiencing significant changes (e.g., new technologies, potential funding shortage) in recent years, the symposium provides a platform where transit experts share insights on how evidence-based research is being or can be, used to make the most of these ...

 - How UF’s transportation engineering program launched one alumna’s career November 18, 2025